It saps your energy and self-esteem.

 “You hate it when I say things like that?
 I’m repeating back to you what you said to me.”

-I remember trying to extricate myself from one of my brother’s verbal sniping.
 He, of course, didn’t see the irony in his reaction.
-Just utter outrage that I turned the tables on him.
+Just utter outrage that I tried to turn the tables on him.

 It would have been a joke, except that he was deadly serious.
 And I was exhausted with the pointless off-topic tangents, arguments and lectures that would prove his superiority and “rightness”.
-(And my brother often told me how extremely intelligent he is – in effect, heading me off at the pass.
+(And I had often been told me how extremely intelligent this person is – in effect, heading me off at the pass.
 How could I possibly have anything of value to say when he is so much smarter?)

 Of course, there are loads of examples I could use, variations on the same themes.
-You probably have lots of your own.
+No doubt you have your own.

 So great, you now know (or always had a feeling) that something is terribly off with the person you’re dealing with.

 Do you wonder: Why do they act that way?
 This is what I found out.